 In the 2016 rule the Department analyzed the effect of the Federal 2004 salary level increase from \$250 per week (short test salary level) to \$455 (standard salary level) on the share of full-time, white-collar workers paid hourly.
 The analysis considered two types of differences: pre- versus post-rulemaking; and workers exempt before, but not after the rule compared to workers exempt both before and after the rule.
 As noted in the discussion of this analysis in the 2016 rule, if the salary level increase in the 2004 rule led employers to convert significant numbers of workers to hourly status (as commenters assert will result from the current rulemaking), then the Department would have expected to see a notable increase in the share of workers earning just below the new threshold at the time (\$455) who are paid hourly relative to the share of workers earning just above the new threshold who are paid hourly.
-Instead, the full-time white-collar workers who are paid hourly decreased marginally in the group of potentially affected workers (those earning \$250 to \$455), whereas in the group earning above the salary level (those earning more than \$455 but less than \$600) it increased by 2.6 percentage points.
+Instead, the Department found that between the first quarter of 2004 and the first quarter of 2005, the share of full-time white-collar workers who are paid hourly decreased marginally in the group of potentially affected workers (those earning \$250 to \$455), whereas in the group earning above the salary level (those earning more than \$455 but less than \$600) it increased by 2.6 percentage points.
 These results do not suggest that the 2004 salary level increase caused an increase in the share of workers paid hourly below the new threshold, and thus provide no evidence that salary level increases due to triennial updates will result in employers converting significant numbers of affected EAP workers to hourly pay status.